DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

+_I'm using this branch to force Trivy scans to run_

 # Getting Started with Workspace Manager

 Note: this document is being written during a time when code is rapidly evolving.
 It's possible that this will be out of date regularly but we should maintain it as best we can until development stabilizes.